It's a sunny afternoon in late Summer

 The facade featured a buff colored terra cotta with steel painted

 light green and red tinted slate roof.

-Field.
-In 1925 the double decked grandstand was extended down the
+capacity to 35,000.
+The double decked grandstand was extended down

 "Crows Nest" was constructed in 1938 on the top of the grandstand roof

 Following other teams in baseball, the first night

 game played at Forbes Field was on June 4, 1940.
 Originally the